zendesk/redux-api-status/docs/selectors.md

 ## getHasFailed(state, ref) -> Bool
 Returns true if the ref has a status of FAILED

-## getIsSlow(state, ref) -> Bool
-Returns whether or not a ref is currently listed as slow.

 ## getFailedAttempts(state, ref) -> Int
 Returns the amount of failed attempts for the given ref